Dear Theresa May and Jeremy Corbyn,

 1. Jeremy, please accept that as much as you have done incredibly well you have not won the election.
 The maths just doesn’t add up.

 2. I accept that it is probably too much to ask you both to create an unprecedented government of national unity, although that would serve our country best at a time when BREXIT is such a pressing issue.
 Instead of such an approach can I suggest the following:

 3. Theresa, please do not be tempted to resign.
 It is the last thing we need.
 You have a responsibility to see BREXIT through.
-Resolve that you will do this, then if your party thinks it best at a later date, you can always make way when the deal is done.4.
-Theresa, try to do a formal deal with the DUP so you have a proper majority to run the country.
-This may be tough to swallow, but anything less will surely leave you vulnerable.
+Resolve that you will do this, then if your party thinks it best at a later date, you can always make way when the deal is done.

 5. On BREXIT, please Theresa and Jeremy, try and do a deal with each other and ideally the SNP to agree a common set of principles to guide the negotiations.
 We should go into these negotiations, in my view, in a strong position, and with a massive majority supporting our countries negotiating position (proved by a vote in the House of Commons).
 This matter is too important to become a victim of party politics and if ever there is an issue calling for a national unity approach it is surely this one.

 6. Finally Theresa, please on national issues determine that you will lead in a more inclusive way.
 Incorporate some of the better more popular domestic ideas put forward by Labour and soften some of your own policies.
 Recognize you do not have authority to enact everything in your manifesto, some of which has proven unpopular.
 I hope that parliament will be a format where these important domestic issues can be addressed and consensus built where possible.